Why a free sample edit is essential for your manuscript?

 A free sample edit is vital in the process of hiring an editor.
 It showcases the editor’s skills and expertise and demonstrates the value they will contribute to the project.
 For the sample edit to be a successful evaluation tool in this process, you should remember the following points.

 One of the important rules of professional editing is for the editor to be able to justify every change they introduce in the manuscript.
-Whether it will be dictated by the language localisation conventions, style guide advice, dictionary rule or industry practice, they must be able to explain the reasoning behind their work.
+Whether dictated by the language localisation conventions, style guide advice, dictionary rule or industry practice, they must be able to explain the reasoning behind their work.
 If the editor has no answer to support their intervention, they may lack knowledge or editing experience.

 How can the free sample edit be used to assess the compatibility, communication and timely delivery?

-Analyse the editor’s comments and feedback.
+Analyse comments and feedback

 How to use the free sample edit to consider the quoted cost and turnover time